 Whether you're storing foods for later or serving them immediately, you must keep your foods at a safe temperature and out of the "danger zone."

 What is the Danger Zone?

-As the name suggests, the danger zone refers to a temperature range that's dangerous for foods to be held at.
-And that range is between 40°F and 140°F.
+As the name suggests, the danger zone refers to a temperature range at which it is dangerous for foods to be held.
+That range is between 40°F and 140°F.

 Why So Dangerous?

-Bacteria grow rapidly between 40°F and 140°F and under the right circumstances, they can double in amount nearly every twenty minutes.
+Bacteria grow rapidly between 40°F and 140°F and, under the right circumstances, they can double in amount nearly every 20 minutes.
 Many foods offer the perfect environment for bacteria to grow.

 Who’s at Risk?

 Harmful bacteria are one of the main sources of food poisoning in the United States.
 Many people with a foodborne illness will experience mild symptoms and get better without treatment, but individuals with severe symptoms should seek medical attention.

 Anyone can get a foodborne illness but some individuals are at a higher risk — pregnant women, young children, older adults and people with weakened immune systems are at a greater risk for food poisoning even when small amounts of bacteria are present in food.

 How to Reduce Your Risk of Food Poisoning